danieltodaDS/Health-Insurance-Cross-Sell/README.md

 Having a understanding about the business problem, 3 deliverables (previously presented) were defined as a result of this first development cicle.
 This cicle is divided in 10 steps, based on CRISP-DM process, presented below:

 **Step 01.
 Data Description:**
   - A data overview about this dataset, like the shape, types, columns description, and first order descriptive statistics.
-This first analysis helped to understanding how data is distribuited, which feature deserve a deeper analysis and what transformations may be necessary for a better performance of the model
+Useful to understand the data distribuition and which deeper analysis may be undertook

 **Step 02.
 Feature Engineering:**
   - Firstly, a mental map of hypothesis was drawn and based on it I stated some hypothesis.
-Given the data constraints, I selected 10 hypothesis to be answered and then derived 5 features to help at analysis task, as well to give more inputs at feature selection
+Given the data constraints, I focused on 10 hypothesis and  derived 5 features to analysis tasks and to give more inputs at feature selection

 **Step 03.
 Data Filtering:**